How Your Credit Score Affects Home Insurance Rates & What You Can Do

 Does my credit score directly determine my home insurance rate?

-How much can bad credit raise my home insurance premium?
+How much can bad credit raise my home insurance premium in 2026?

 Can I be denied home insurance because of my credit score?